While adjectives are used to qualify nouns, an adverb can modify a verb, an adjective or even another adverb.

 Learning a language requires becoming familiar with a range of vocabulary words.
 In linguistics, vocabulary words are classified according to their grammatical function.

-These categories of words, which are also referred to as “parts of speech”, include nouns, verbs, adjectives, adverbs, etc..
+These categories of words, which are also referred to as “parts of speech”, include nouns, pronouns, adjectives, adverbs, etc..

 This guide focused on Danish adverbs which are one of the main “parts of speech”.
 Mastering these adverbs is one of the steps towards reaching fluency in the Danish language.